instadw/instadwell-blog/_posts/2026-8-31-pg-near-manyata-tech-park-bangalore.md

 date: 2026-8-31T09:14:00.000+05:30
 ---

 **TL;DR:** PG near Manyata Tech Park Bangalore mostly means coliving, not traditional gender-split PGs.
 Of the 22 properties InstaDwell tracks around Manyata, 21 are unisex coliving spaces and only one, Modena House, is a dedicated boys PG.
 Starting rents range from ₹5,655 to ₹11,999 across the 22 properties.
 Premium room categories and single occupancy cost more.
-Every property is close to Manyata on a map, but road access runs mainly through NH 44/75 and Thanisandra Main Road, so several "near Manyata" listings are a 40 to 75 minute walk even though the drive is under 20 minutes.
+Not every property is a long commute either: several, like Zolo Zenn, Zolo Marydale, Zolo Mac, Zolo Epic and Zolo Cosmoz, are a genuine 10 to 15 minute walk from Manyata.
+Others that look close on the map, like Manchester House and HelloWorld Hanover, turn out to be a 30 to 40 minute walk once you account for the actual road layout, since access runs mainly through NH 44/75 and Thanisandra Main Road.
 All 22 properties currently list a single occupancy room type, though the exact price isn't published yet.

 **Jump ahead:**
 - [PG Options Near Manyata Tech Park](#pg-options-near-manyata-tech-park)